sam-vazquez-aguirre/python_rfm_analysis/README.md

 High-Value Recovery: Prioritize the "At Risk (High Value)" segment with personalized re-engagement campaigns to prevent the loss of historically high-frequency buyers.

+## **How to Use** 🚀
+Clone this repository, place the online_retail.csv file in the same folder as the notebook, and run all cells.

 ## **Contact** 📫
 Feel free to connect or reach out with any questions: